syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Aggregation

-Aggregation is a binary association between a property and one or more composite objects which group together a set of instances.
+Aggregation is a binary association between a property and one or more composite objects that group together a set of instances.
 Aggregation is decorated with a hollow diamond.
 To create an aggregation shape, define the relationship as “aggregation”.

 The following code example illustrates how to create an aggregation.